nanocosmos/docs/docs/nanomeet/introduction.md

 1. **nanoMeet Token Creator (Online Sample)** - *Create a room and secure invite token* <br/>
-   Lets you create a secure token with moderator rights with which you can join and invite people in to a nanoMeet room.
+   You can create a secure token with moderator rights to join and invite people into a nanoMeet room.

 > Available as [online web page](https://nanomeet.pages.nanocosmos.de/nanomeet-frontend/nanomeet-helper.html?bintu.apikey=YOUR-API-KEY&nanomeet.room=YOUR-ROOM-NAME) and [source code](source-code#nanomeet-token-creator-source-code) to integrate.

 ![nanoMeet Token Creator](assets/nanomeet-helper.jpg)

 2. **nanoMeet sample (Online Sample)** - *Host nanoMeet meetings* <br/>
-   Lets you use nanoMeet with a valid secure token.
+   You can use nanoMeet with a valid secure token.
 Using this sample in a moderator role lets you invite people, set up security options and start a broadcast incl. recording.
 > Available as [online web page](https://nanomeet.pages.nanocosmos.de/nanomeet-frontend/nanomeet-sample.html?token=YOUR-INVITE-TOKEN) and [source code](source-code#nanomeet-sample-source-code) to integrate.

 ![nanoMeet Meeting](assets/nanomeet-meeting.jpg)